Cape Peninsula University of Technology: Campuses

 The Cape Town Campus is built on a portion of District Six.

 Co-operative education

 The large majority of courses offered by CPUT incorporate in-service training; the training consists of an internship, usually six months to a year.
 The university's comprehensive co-operative education policy ensures the student is placed within a company approved by the university; this ensures that institutional academic learning is incorporated into work-based content.

-Sport

-The university has a well known sports program.
-A notable member of the basketball team is Brendan Mettler, who played in the starting lineup of the South Africa national basketball team at the 2011 African Basketball Championship in Madagascar.